-Retirement Schemes: A Retirement Scheme may be an Occupational Retirement Scheme or a Personal Retirement Scheme established for the principal purpose of providing Retirement Benefits.
+• Retirement Schemes: A Retirement Scheme may be an Occupational Retirement Scheme or a Personal Retirement Scheme established for the principal purpose of providing Retirement Benefits.

-The Act makes it illegal for a Retirement Scheme situated in Malta to carry on any activity for the provision of retirement benefits in or from within Malta, or for any person to accept money or other consideration from a Contributor with respect to a Retirement Scheme carrying on any activity for the provision of retirement benefits in or from within Malta unless such Retirement Scheme is duly licensed under the Act.
-The Act also makes it illegal for a Retirement Scheme formed in accordance with or existing under the laws of Malta to carry on any activity for the provision of Retirement Benefits in or from within a country, territory or other place outside Malta unless it is duly licensed under the Act.
+The Act makes it illegal for a retirement scheme situated in Malta to carry on any activity for the provision of retirement benefits in or from within Malta, or for any person to accept money or other consideration from a Contributor with respect to a retirement scheme carrying on any activity for the provision of retirement benefits in or from within Malta unless such retirement scheme is duly licensed under the Act.
+The Act also makes it illegal for a retirement scheme formed in accordance with or existing under the laws of Malta to carry on any activity for the provision of Retirement Benefits in or from within a country, territory or other place outside Malta unless it is duly licensed under the Act.

-Retirement Funds: Retirement Funds are arrangements established for the principal purpose of holding and investing contributions made to one or more Retirement Schemes and/or Overseas Retirement Schemes.
+Retirement Funds: Retirement Funds are arrangements established for the principal purpose of holding and investing contributions made to one or more retirement schemes and/or overseas retirement schemes.

-The Act makes it illegal for a retirement fund situated in Malta to carry on any activity in relation to a Retirement Scheme and, or overseas Retirement Scheme, in or from within Malta unless such retirement fund is duly licensed under the Act.
-The Act also makes it illegal for a retirement fund formed in accordance with or existing under the laws of Malta to carry on any activity in relation to a Retirement Scheme and, or Overseas Retirement Scheme, in or from within a country, territory or other place outside Malta unless it is duly licensed under the Act.
+The Act makes it illegal for a retirement fund situated in Malta to carry on any activity in relation to a retirement scheme and, or overseas retirement scheme, in or from within Malta unless such retirement fund is duly licensed under the Act.
+The Act also makes it illegal for a retirement fund formed in accordance with or existing under the laws of Malta to carry on any activity in relation to a retirement scheme and, or overseas retirement scheme, in or from within a country, territory or other place outside Malta unless it is duly licensed under the Act.

-• Service Providers: Service-Providers are entities that may be licensed under the Act to provide one or more services listed in the Schedule to the Act established by these Pension Rules.
+Service Providers: Service-Providers are entities that may be either licensed under the Act to provide one or more services listed in the Schedule to the Act and, or recognised to provide any one or more services of the back-office administrative activities established by these Pension Rules.

 The Act stipulates that a person requires a licence under the Act to provide to a Retirement Scheme and/or Retirement Fund or to a similar or equivalent arrangement overseas any one or more of the services listed in the Schedule to the Act.
 The Act also makes it illegal for a body corporate, unincorporated body or association formed in accordance with or existing under the laws of Malta, to provide or hold itself out as providing a service in or from within a country, territory or other place outside Malta unless it is duly licensed under the Act.
+The Act also prohibits a person from providing any back-office administrative activities detailed in these Pension Rules issued by the Malta Financial Services Authority ("MFSA"), unless such a person is recognised by the MFSA to provide such activities.